RomainTrm/Book-RealWorldEventSourcing/README.md

 As a seasoned CQRS/ES developer, I don't expect to learn so much about the pattern by itself, I'm more focus here on:

-- how the author introduces and teaches the concepts
+- How the author introduces and teaches the concepts?
-- how CQRS/ES fits the Elixir's built-in actor model
+- How CQRS/ES fits the Elixir's built-in actor model?

 ## Content